wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 This candle is a source of warmth.
 We’ve transitioned from open fire to coal and now to natural gas for heating.
 Doing so has reduced our emissions, but we need to get off burning fossil fuels altogether.
 Heat pumps have paved the way by being a superior product that’s all electric, we just need to increase the rate of adoption.

 This candle is a source of light.
 We’ve done pretty well on increasing our energy efficiency by moving from candles to incandescent light to LEDs.
-As developing countries mature, we expect their energy usage to increase, so with the pie growing, not only do we need our energy to go green, we also need to dramatically increase our efficiency everywhere else we use it.
+As developing countries mature, we expect their energy usage to increase.
+So with the pie growing, not only do we need our energy to go green, we also need to dramatically increase our efficiency everywhere else we use it.

 More surprising perhaps, this candle is a source of sustenance.
 You see, this candle is made from rosemary and garlic infused browned butter.
 To reach a stable climate, we need to transform our entire system of food.
 For now, start by transforming this candle into a dip for your bread.